RamXX/cfjump/README.md

 - [Spiff](https://github.com/cloudfoundry-incubator/spiff) (latest)
 - [Spruce](http://spruce.cf/) (latest)
 - [Genesis](https://github.com/starkandwayne/genesis) (latest)
+- OpenStack CLI (latest)
 - [Photon Controller](https://github.com/vmware/photon-controller) CLI (latest)
+- [Enaml](http://enaml.pezapp.io/) (latest).
+All cloudconfigs and all plugins available.

-For [Enaml](http://enaml.pezapp.io/), since it's in very active development, the `$HOME/bin/update_enaml.sh` is there to download and register the latest versions.
-Check the Dockerfile to see the locations and actions.
+For Enaml, since it's in very active development, the `$HOME/bin/update_enaml.sh` is there to dynamically update and register the latest versions on demand.

 ## Building
 You can just get this image from Docker Hub by: